FaranGreens/interview_questions/HTML-CSS.md

 Iterate and improve: Continuously monitor your website's performance and user feedback, and make changes as necessary to improve the user experience on different devices.

 ### What do you care about the most when you write software?
+writing software that is functional, reliable, and maintainable.
+This means that the software should do what it's supposed to do, without crashing or producing incorrect results.
+It should also be easy to modify or update in the future as requirements change.